zhaovan/scaffold-eth/README.md

 ![](https://i.imgur.com/DHWDbcb.jpg)

-I wanted to demonstrate how easy this is to implement in pracatice using a serverless backend and a simple web3 enabled frontend.
+I wanted to demonstrate how easy this is to implement in practice using a serverless backend and a simple web3 enabled frontend.

 This guide demonstrates how to integrate 'log in with Ethereum' with a serverless API on AWS.